noreiller/SMMSBackupRestore/README.md

 * SMS export
 * MMS export without attachments (see below)
+* A backup can be loaded (not yet imported)

 ## TODO

 * Export MMS attachments
 * Resolve the import of messages
-* Use an activity to load an import file
-* Propose XML and JSON import/export
+* Propose XML and JSON backup/restore formats
 * Show statistics with messages and threads counts